pyeventsourcing/eventsourcing/docs/topics/examples/aggregate9.rst

 Aggregate 9 - msgspec structs
 =============================

-This example shows how to use msgspec structs to define immutable aggregate and event classes.
+This example shows how to use `msgspec <https://msgspec.dev>`_ to define immutable aggregate and event classes.

-Like with Pydantic, the main advantage of using msgspec here is that any custom value objects used in the domain model will be automatically serialised and deserialised, without needing also to define custom :ref:`transcoding<Transcodings>` classes.
+Like with Pydantic, the main advantage of using msgspec here is that any custom value objects used in the domain model will be automatically serialised and deserialised, without needing to define :ref:`custom transcoding classes<Transcodings>`.
+Msgspec is also quite a lot faster at serialisation and deserialisation than Pydantic.

 This is demonstrated in the example below with the :class:`~examples.aggregate9.domainmodel.Trick` class, which is used in both aggregate events and aggregate state, and which is reconstructed from serialised string values, representing only the name of the trick, from both recorded aggregate events and from recorded snapshots.